NorskHelsenett/terraform-provider-tss/README.md

 The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

-This is a fork of Thycotic's provider incorporating the changes made by Dan Hale to support Secret Server installations using the Domain-field.
+This is a fork of Thycotic's own provider incorporating the changes made by Dan Hale to support Secret Server installations using the Domain-field.
 It currently depends on Dan's TSS SDK repository, but will use Thycotic's once Dan's PR is merged, sometime in the future.

 ## Install via Registry

 > Preferred way to install

-The latest release can be [downloaded from the terraform registry](https://registry.terraform.io/providers/thycotic/tss/latest).
-The documentation can be found [here](https://registry.terraform.io/providers/thycotic/tss/latest/docs).
+The latest release can be [downloaded from the terraform registry](https://registry.terraform.io/providers/norskhelsenett/tss/latest).
+The documentation can be found [here](https://registry.terraform.io/providers/norskhelsenett/tss/latest/docs).

 If wish to install straight from source, follow the steps below.